 Finally, don’t overschedule your posts; 1-2 per day is ideal.
 You don’t want to lose your audience through overexposure any more than you want to lose them through underexposure.

-Measuring the return on investment of your Instagram ads
+Measuring the ROI of your Instagram ads

 When investing in any new marketing strategy you’ll want to know what sort of return you’re getting.
 With Instagram there are a few ways to measure your ROI.